In this article we thought we would outline the real pros and cons of a reverse mortgage – updated with the new reverse mortgage rules and lenders.

 5. Safety If The Housing Market Declines

 Even if there was a massive housing crash, you will never owe more than what your house is worth at sale – guaranteed.
-Even when things such as Brexit occur, we are there to help you.
+For more on this, see this article on what happens when a reverse mortgage ends.

 And, best of all, 99% of reverse mortgages in Canada have equity remaining when the mortgage is removed.
 The other 1% is capped to what the home is worth – it can never be above this.